poeli/GOTTCHA2/README.md

 ## RESULT

 GOTTCHA2 provides 5 different outputs that can be specified using `--mode` option (-m [summary|full|tree|class|extract|lineage]):
-- "summary" : report a summary of profiling result (10 columns) in taxonomic ranks breakdown
+- "summary" : report a summary of profiling results (10 columns) in taxonomic ranks breakdown
-- "full" : other than a summary result, a full report including unfiltered profiling results and 12 additional columns
+- "full" : report full profiling results including unfiltered profiling results and 12 additional columns
 - "tree" : summary report with taxonomic lineage breakdown
 - "class" : output read classifications
 - "extract" : extract reads
 - "lineage" : output lineage and abundance of a taxonomy per line

-#### summary and full reports
+#### Summary and full reports

 A full GOTTCHA2 report has 22 columns in tab-delimited format.
 The summary report is a brief version that has the first 10 columns and qualified taxonomies.
 The report lists profiling results at taxonomic rank breakdown from superkingdom to strain, following by other information listed below.
 The rollup depth of coverage (ROLLUP_DOC) is used to calculate relative abundance (column 10) by default, as well as other relative abundance calculations (column 19-21).